pevans/utilities/README.md

 ----------

 If you were curious how to configure something fancy in Vim -- well, the vimrc file in here probably won't help.
 I run with a fairly basic setup, primarily with MacVim running in its gvim form, so a lot of the cosmetic mappings I used to make on Windows are obsolete (and, thus, gone).

+Here are a few things I use with my vim setup:

+* [Pathogen](https://github.com/tpope/vim-pathogen), which is fairly essential to any custom vim setup.
+* [Inconsolata](http://levien.com/type/myfonts/inconsolata.html), my current code font of choice.
+(There's also a version hosted at [Google](http://www.google.com/fonts/specimen/Inconsolata) which supports bold type.)
+* [Solarized](https://github.com/altercation/vim-colors-solarized), which is the best color scheme I've yet used for editing source code.
+* [Tabularize](https://github.com/godlygeek/tabular), a handy plugin for aligning code based on a delimiter.
+For example, you can line up variable assignments, object properties in javascript...